SHOW SIDEBAR

 square handlenatural stone handle

-In addition to silver and white pearl oysters, there are also products that use resin such as bakelite, deer antler, and ceramics.
+In addition to silver and white pearl oyster, there are also items made of resin such as Bakelite, deer antler, and ceramics.

 summary

-Silver is a metal with high thermal conductivity, so it feels good on the palate, and you don't feel uncomfortable coldness when eating ice cream.
+Silver is a metal with high thermal conductivity, so it is pleasant to the touch, and you won't feel the unpleasant coldness when eating ice cream.

 Recommended as an introduction to silver cutlery.